xcpretty/xcpretty/README.md

 wasn't aware of the `test` command, thus running tests in general via CLI was a pain.
 At this point `xcodebuild` has been improved significantly, and is ready to be used directly.

-## Why should I use this?

-There are many usages of this tool.
-Let me give you some ideas:
-- Xcode's test tools are close to useless.
-Failures in a sidebar, non-detachable console,...
-You can use `xcpretty` to build your next Xcode test runner plugin
-- Run tests each time you hit save.
-Use [xclisten](https://github.com/mneorr/xclisten) for that
-- Mine Bitcoins.
-You can't with this tool, but you'll be so productive that you can earn all the money and buy them!!!1!

-## Roadmap
-- Improve test reporting, group tests semantically
-- Write original xcodebuild output with -o flag

 ## Benchmark